Adil3495/adil3495.github.io/about.md

 Well let's talk about my personality :)
 I am a sensitive, understanding and supportive person.I think I'm  friendly and approachable, if you know me you might agree.

-I love keeping some secrets, its good to have secrets.

 The guide provided at this blog will take you on a journey of discovery, teaching you the very basics and advance concepts of Digital Design using verilog hdl, the fundamentals of SystemVerilog for verification, UVM, concepts of Linux, and much more!